GTArrow/MovieRecommenderSystem/README.md

 - Implemented **GPT-4o API** integration for generating personalized recommendations
 - Handled dynamic rendering of recommendations and scrollable movie lists
 - Styled and structured the profile page layout and interactions
-- Collaborated on documentation and final deliverables
+- Contributed to final deliverables and documented the final report

 ### **Yijun Chen** – _Backend, API Integration & Authentication_